-You have the right to help plan your child's care.
+CARE AGREEMENT:You have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.

 WHILE YOU ARE HERE:

-- Blood tests: Your child may need blood taken for tests.
+- Blood tests will be used to check for infection and the amount of oxygen in your child's blood.
 The blood can be taken from a vein in your child's hand, arm, or the bend in his elbow.
 Your child may need to have blood drawn more than once.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.